speechly/cli/README.md

 Print details about an application

 #### [`download`](docs/speechly_download.md)
-Download the active configuration of the given app.
+Download the active configuration or model bundle of the given app.

 #### [`edit`](docs/speechly_edit.md)
 Edit an existing application